-The recommended total daily dose of TOPAMAX® as treatment for patients 12 years of age and older for prophylaxis of migraine headache is 100 mg/day administered in two divided doses (Table 3).
-The recommended titration rate for TOPAMAX® for migraine prophylaxis is as follows:
+The recommended total daily dose of TOPAMAX® as treatment for patients 12 years of age and older for the preventive treatment of migraine is 100 mg/day administered in two divided doses (Table 3).
+The recommended titration rate for TOPAMAX® for the preventive treatment of migraine is as follows:

 |Morning Dose||Evening Dose|

 |Week 2||25 mg||25 mg|